sunyumail93/PipeRNAseq/README.md

 For other species, follow the pipeline component of mm10 to generate dependent files.

-1, Download scripts from github to Linux server:
+1, Download scripts from GitHub to the Linux server:

 ```
 git clone https://github.com/sunyumail93/PipeRNAseq.git